rlangc/SecureTest-Troubleshooting-Guide/README.md

 <h4>If a student cannot access SecureTest:</h4>

 - Have them close and reopen their browser
-- Ensure they are connected to the correct Wi-Fi network (RTC-Students)
+- Ensure they are connected to the correct Wi-Fi network

 <h4>If a student is kicked out of their exam:</h4>